maxirus/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-centos.md

         # dracut –f -v

+14. Reboot the system allowing kernel changes to take effect:

+		# sudo reboot now

-14. Install the Azure Linux Agent by running the following command:
+15. Install the Azure Linux Agent by running the following command:

 		# sudo yum install WALinuxAgent
+		# sudo systemctl enable waagent

-15. Do not create swap space on the OS disk.
+16. Do not create swap space on the OS disk.

 	The Azure Linux Agent can automatically configure swap space using the local resource disk that is attached to the VM after provisioning on Azure.
 Note that the local resource disk is a *temporary* disk, and might be emptied when the VM is deprovisioned.
 After installing the Azure Linux Agent (see previous step), modify the following parameters in /etc/waagent.conf appropriately: